-Within that context, the therapist accepts and validates the client’s feelings; however, shoots straight by telling the client when their feelings aren’t working in their best interest.
+Toward that end, the therapist accepts and validates the client’s feelings; however, shoots straight by telling the client when their feelings aren’t working in their best interest.

 Of course, it’s the therapist’s responsibility to provide quality alternatives.

-Read again the definition of dialectic.
-This is about an alliance of differing feelings and opinions formed to establish truth.
+Take another look at our definition of dialectical.
+We’re talking about an alliance of differing feelings and opinions formed to establish truth.

 By the way, this work is done individually so suicidal urges or uncontrolled emotional issues don’t disrupt group work.

-Typically once a week for some two hours, specific skills are taught and given a practice forum.
+Typically once a week for some two hours, specific skills are taught and a practice forum is provided.
 It’s all about learning how to regulate emotions and behavior in a social context.

-Distress Tolerance: This isn’t a matter of changing distressing events and situations.
-No, it’s an issue of accepting, finding meaning in, and tolerating distress.
-DBT places emphasis upon learning to bear pain skillfully.
+- Distress tolerance: This isn’t a matter of changing distressing events and situations.
+It’s accepting, finding meaning in, and tolerating distress.
+DBT places emphasis on learning to bear pain skillfully.
 One may not like or approve of their circumstances, but they’re real and present.
-The mission is to learn how to make prudent action-decisions.
+The mission is to learn how to make prudent action decisions.

-Emotion Regulation: This is a task of identifying and labeling emotions and obstacles to change, reducing vulnerability, becoming aware and non-judgmental of self, and taking the opposite action of what first comes to mind.
+- Emotion regulation: Identifying and labeling emotions and obstacles to change, reducing vulnerability, becoming aware and non-judgmental of self, and taking the opposite action of what first comes to mind.

 - Interpersonal effectiveness: The work here is grounded in assertiveness and interpersonal problem solving.
 It’s all about learning how to ask for what one needs, saying no, and coping with interpersonal conflicts.
 Simply, developing the skills to change or resist harmful change.